Arc-Dream/lua_ligeiro/README.md

  Running Local Router,

- Responding with html/json/image files
+ Responding with html/json/image files,

- Pass values from server to HTML viewer
+ Pass values from server to HTML viewer,

+HOW TO RUN;

+ Install Lua interpreter on your system,

+ Download files/folders from this repository to your machine/server,

+ Use command "lua socket_service.lua" and start your server,

+ Update the source code / static files / images through your own needs.